Learn How Dogs Play Together

 We assume that your first dog knows some of the basics of the dressage.
 In the other, a less desirable case when the dog is not well trained, you have to be careful twice as likely.
 Keep the dog in the short leash because you still don’t know how it will react.

 Make sure you and your helper are doing the same thing.
-After a short walk, approach to each other.
+After a dog short walks, approach to each other.
 Let your pet to sniff another dog.
 If you notice any kind of aggression, move your dog slowly and continue walking.
 After a while, try again.
 If the reaction is better, let them play.
 Don’t pull a leash without need.
 When they finish the play, take them home.

 2. Walk Them Together